5 Things Your Underarm Odor is Trying to Tell You

 3. You May Have an Underlying Condition

 Some people naturally perspire more than others.
-This profuse sweating from the armpits, hands, and feet is called hyperhidrosis and doesn’t have any particular cause.
+This profuse sweating from the armpits, hands, and feet is called and doesn’t have any particular cause.
 However, secondary hyperhidrosis, or diaphoresis, could indicate a serious medical issue that is usually related to your glucose levels.
+Do you find yourself sweating profusely at night?
 Night sweats, for example, are caused by low blood sugar during the night.

 4. You’re Pretty Stressed